Booking Experts data layer overview

 Never send email or phone numbers to GA4, even when hashed.
 GA4 does not allow PII collection.

-user_data is hashed identifiers for marketing platforms (for example Google Ads Enhanced Conversions and Meta Advanced Matching).
+user_datais hashed identifiers for marketing platforms (e.g. Google Ads Enhanced Conversions and Meta Advanced Matching).
 It must be sent only when marketing consent is granted and must not be mapped into GA4 tags.

 Minimum Google Ads tag set in GTM (Option B)